aratinau/api-platform-custom-resources/README.md

 But what if you need to do something right before or after an item is saved to the database?
 Well, you could use a Doctrine listener for that... but if you want that code to only run in the context of your API, how can we?
 The answer is to create a custom data persister.
 For example, we created UserDataPersister because we needed to encode the plain password and set it onto the password field before saving:

+#### Custom fields

+- create a totally custom API resource class that's not an entity
+- create an output DTO
+- add a non-persisted field to your entity.

 ----------

 # API Platform Tutorial